AARP Eye Center

-Contrary to what many people think, your payment will not automatically increase to 100 percent of your full retirement benefit when you reach full retirement age, which is 66 and 4 months for people born in 1956 and will incrementally rise to 67 over the next few years.
+Contrary to what many people think, your payment will not automatically increase to 100 percent of your full retirement benefit when you reach full retirement age, which is 66 and 4 months for people born in 1956 and will rise two months per year to 67 over the next few years.

 File at 65 and you lose 13.33 percent.
-If your full retirement benefit is $1,500 a month, over 20 years that 13.33 percent penalty adds up to nearly $48,000.
+If your full retirement benefit is $1,800 a month, over 20 years that 13.33 percent penalty adds up to a little over $57,585.
 AARP's Social Security Calculator can give you a sense of the financial impact of claiming benefits at various ages.